-4. Targets
+3. Targets

 Salisbury Group is committed to protecting and minimising the impact of our activities upon our local, regional and global environment.
-Through regular monitoring of our carbon footprint through UK legislation (SECR), Salisbury Group will drive down our absolute emission impact.
+Through regular monitoring of our carbon footprint through UK legislation (SECR), Salisbury Group on a voluntary basis will drive down our absolute emission impact.
 Although through the nature of our varied operation, large amounts of energy will need to be used, with continual monitoring, we will look to reduce energy waste and therefore, reduce our impact.
 Not only will this benefit our staff and community, but will support our environmental improvements and our brand's reputation.